hotjar/jira-analysis/README.md

 # Jira Ticket Analysis tools

-A simple suite of tools that I use to graph
+A simple suite of tools that let us report on engineering KPIs out of Jira.

 ## Setup instructions